Fraunces Tavern

-Fraunces Tavern has been owned since 1904 by Sons of the Revolution in the State of New York Inc., which carried out a major conjectural reconstruction, and claim it is Manhattan's oldest surviving building.
-The museum interprets the building and its history, along with varied exhibitions of art and artifacts.
-The tavern is a tourist site and a part of the American Whiskey Trail and the New York Freedom Trail.
+Fraunces Tavern has been owned since 1904 by Sons of the Revolution in the State of New York Inc., which carried out a meticulous restoration between 1904 and 1907 to preserve what is today the oldest surviving building in Manhattan.
+A museum on the premises interprets the history of the American Revolutionary era, including the Fraunces Tavern building and its history, along with exhibitions of furnishings, communications, documents, personal artifacts and artworks.
+The building is visited by thousands of domestic and international tourists and school children annually.
+The tavern is a tourist site and a part of the NYC Revolutionary Trail, New York Freedom Trail, and the American Whiskey Trail.
 It is listed on the National Register of Historic Places and is a New York City designated landmark.
 In addition, the block on which Fraunces Tavern is located is a National Historic Landmark District and a New York City designated landmark district.